terraform-google-modules/terraform-google-network/examples/basic_shared_vpc/README.md

 * Enables shared VPC on a host project
 * Attaches a service project
 * Reserves an internal IP address in a subnet of a Shared VPC network
+* Creates a VM instance

-Note that the IP address configuration object is created in the service project, while its value comes from the range of available addresses in the chosen shared subnet.
+The IP address configuration object is created in the service project.
+Its value can come from the range of available addresses in the chosen shared subnet, or you can specify an address.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->